Abadan building collapse: Aftermath

+Demonstrations

 Demonstrations across Khuzestan province and various cities throughout Iran occurred in the week following the building collapse, which had combined with several weeks of ongoing demonstrations over rising food costs.
 BBC News and Reuters news agency have reported that protestors have blamed the incident on government negligence and graft and chanted slogans targeted at government officials including Supreme Leader Ayatollah Ali Khamenei.
 In contrast, Iranian authorities have blamed the collapse on "local corruption and lax safety standards."

 According to Reuters, coverage of the incident by Iranian state media mainly comprised "religious mourning and funeral processions."
+Ayatollah Khamenei released a statement expressing condolence about the incident three days later.
 The governor of Abadan spoke on state television to caution people to only follow official media coverage and avoid "rumours" discussed on social media.
-According to unverified internet videos, an emissary sent by Khamenei to the site of the collapse on 30 May was confronted by demonstrators, leading to clashes with riot police.
+The BBC and Associated Press reported on unverified internet videos which showed a confrontation between demonstrators and an emissary sent by Khamenei to the site of the collapse on 30 May, which led to clashes with riot police.
 In a televised address on 4 June, Khamenei accused "enemies" of Iran of causing unrest in order to overthrow the state.
 He also accused the United States and its allies of conducting a "psychological war" against Iran, after the countries had accused Iran of piracy for its seizure of two Greek oil tankers.
 The United States had seized Iranian oil from a Greek tanker earlier on 27 May.

 Iranian filmmakers Mohammad Rasoulof and Mostafa Al-Ahmad were detained on 8 July over an appeal on social media that called on security forces to lay down their weapons and not suppress protests that occurred following the building collapse.
 Later that month, filmmaker Jafar Panahi was detained and ordered to serve a six-year prison sentence, originally given in 2010, after he inquired prosecutors about Rasoulof's arrest.
 Rasoulof and Panahi were released from prison in February 2023.